 Associations are responding with the few tools they have, including an online course called Respect in Sport that urges adults in the game to consider their behaviour.
 But the most troubling aspect of the current drift may be how many view it as the norm.
 Back in Mississauga, there will be no incident report over the exchange at the peewee game, no complaint to minor hockey authorities, not so much as a preachy memo to parents.
 Eventually, the angriest father storms away to his son’s dressing room, and the shouting dies down.
 Yet everyone involved—officials, coaches, players and fans—leaves the building wearing a scowl, and if you were taking your first look at Canada’s beloved national game, you might have been surprised to learn this was something people did for fun.
 Just another day in minor hockey?
 Say it ain’t so.

 It’s unfair, of course, to disparage all hockey adults, because the truly destructive ones represent a small subset of the thousands of gate-openers, bake-sale organizers and 50-50 sellers who are rightly celebrated throughout the game.
 Hockey Canada estimates that hard-core troublemakers constitute about two per cent of those involved in amateur hockey.
-But that has been scant comfort to hockey administrators over the past year, as the dread species parentis horribilis has made its presence felt more than ever.
+But that has been scant comfort to hockey administrators, as the dread species parentis horribilis has made its presence felt more than ever.

 He was banned from arenas throughout Winnipeg for the balance of the season, yet he had no sooner apologized publicly than Vancouver coach Martin Tremblay received a 15-day jail sentence for tripping 13-year-old players during the post-game handshake, an incident that also made headlines across the country.
 Both incidents served as prelude to last March’s brawl during a bantam C tournament in Tweed, Ont., near Belleville, between local parents and visiting fans from the Six Nations Reserve.
 Footage captured on a smartphone showed a woman calling an opposing fan a “f–king idiot” and challenging her to a fight.
 Within a minute, men and women alike were grappling, throwing punches, tumbling over the seats in a low-rent spectacle that, at last count, had drawn 376,000 clicks on YouTube.